labF212/Gui-for-Python-PySimpleGui/README.md

 # PySimpleGui
-PySimpleGui - Graphical interface for Python
+PySimpleGui - Graphical interface for Python (It is not free for professional or educational use)

 ## Como instalar e o que precisa:
 ```